JHanek3/GMEsms/README.md

 API call to IEX cloud for current GME price.
-If there's a 5% jump between current call and call from 5 minutes ago, a text message is sent to my phone.W
+If there's a 5% jump between current call and call from 5 minutes ago, a text message is sent to my phone.